 - Don't judge new friendships based on past experiences.
 Be open to new perspectives.

-- Seek counseling or other help to develop your social skills and deal with social anxiety and shyness that might be affecting your ability to make connections.
+- Consider seeking counseling to develop your social skills and deal with social anxiety.

-It is important to remember that loneliness is a common experience that does not reflect any defect in your personality or character.
-Most people experience loneliness at some point in their lives whether or not they have social contact with others.
+It's important to remember that loneliness is a common human experience that doesn't reflect a defect in your personality or character.
+Most people experience loneliness at some point in their lives.